 The first round is generally a personal introduction round and this is the round where most candidates get eliminated due to lack of proper presentation skills.
 The person taking your interview should feel your presence when you introduce yourself.
 You may be proficient in English but there are many factors for which you could be eliminated.
-If you detect any signs that he hasn't prepared, or starts talking too much or fails to say "Tell me about yourself" then find a way of interjecting "Could I tell you a little about myself?" which will probably be grasped with some relief.
-You should never sound mechanical when introducing yourself and also remember that the person listening to you should be able to get a picture about the kind of person you are.
+If you detect any signs that he hasn’t prepared, or starts talking too much or fails to say “Tell me about yourself” then find a way of interjecting “Could I tell you a little about myself?” which will probably be grasped with some relief.
+You should never sound mechanical when introducing yourself and also remember that the person listening to you should be able to get a picture of the kind of person you are.

 Ask yourself, what makes me unique and special?
-If you don't know the answer immediately that's fine, but ask yourself this question until you have at least 10 responses, and realize that this could be the most important question of your life.
+If you don’t know the answer immediately that’s fine, but ask yourself this question until you have at least 10 responses, and realize that this could be the most important question of your life.
 Try to start your introduction with a quote and relate yourself to that quote.
 Make it look as if you are talking to a friend and not with a superior.
-The beginning and the conclusion should be properly made.
-This is how important the "Tell me about yourself" phrase is: it is your best opportunity to set the agenda for the whole interview and her
+The beginning and conclusion should be properly made.
+This is how important the “Tell me about yourself” phrase is: it is your best opportunity to set the agenda for the whole interview and her

 who sets the agenda influences the outcome.

 Look at this sample here to get an idea of the ‘right’ personal introduction: